Boost Student Literacy Skills with Questions for Reading Comprehension

 4. Comprehension Questions about Summarising

-Summarising involves identifying important events in a text while ignoring irrelevant information.
-After reading summarising could involve a verbal or written summary of the main points.
-Use these questions to encourage students to recall key parts of the text.
+Summarising involves identifying important events in a text while ignoring all other information.
+Summarising could involve a verbal or written summary of the main points.

 - What is the main idea of the story?